alexdphan/babyagi-chroma-agent/README.md

 # 🧪 Supported Models<a name="supported-models"></a>

 This script works with all OpenAI models.
-The default model is **gpt-4**.
-If a timeout request occurs (after two attempts), the model will switch to **gpt-3.5-turbo**.
+The default model is **gpt-3.5 (text-davinci-003)**.
 To use a different model, feel free to modify the code accordingly.

 # ⚠️ Warning<a name="continous-script-warning"></a>